 Doug leads by engaging staff and ensuring they have the resources needed to obtain their objectives.
 His high standards and dedication to improving OAG’s own performance help ensure the Office demonstrates good practice and continues to be a credible and independent source of assurance in the public sector.

 Doug came to Alberta in the mid-1980s to complete his accounting studies.
 He developed a deep interest in organizational governance, oversight, and accountability for results, all of which attracted him to public service.
 Today, Doug and his team are driven to improve performance and promote accountability within government.

 Doug is a member of the Institute of Corporate Directors, the Chartered Professional Accountants of Alberta and the Canadian Audit and Accountability Foundation.

-Committed to the continued advancement of his profession, Doug is the past chair of the Chartered Professional Accountants Education Foundation (CPAEF) of Alberta, and also served as chair of its Strategy Development Committee, and as a member of its Nominating Committee.
+Committed to the continued advancement of his profession, Doug is past chair of the Chartered Professional Accountants Education Foundation of Alberta, and served as chair of its Strategy Development Committee, and as a member of its Nominating Committee.